 Calculation of bonuses.
-For each named executive officer, the Compensation Committee establishes a target bonus, which is stated as a percentage of the officer's base salary.
-For 2012, the target bonus percentage for the named executive officers was as follows:
+For each named executive officer, the Compensation Committee establishes a target bonus, which is stated as a percentage of the officer's base salary other than for Mr. Roberts whose target bonus was set at \$125,000 for 2014, the target bonus percentages for the other named executive officers were as follows:

-Name Target Bonus as a Percentage of Base Salary
+Name Percentage of Base Salary

 Brent D. Richardson 25.0%

 Brian E. Mueller 100.0%

 Dr. W. Stan Meyer 75.0%

 Daniel E. Bachus 75.0%

 Joseph N. Mildenhall 50.0%

-Brian M. Roberts 31.1%

-Dr. Kathy Player 68.8%

 For each named executive officer, the financial metrics account for 100% of the target bonus, with the revenue target and the Adjusted EBITDA target accounting for 50% each.
 The actual percentage is determined on the basis of the Company's achievement of the revenue and Adjusted EBITDA targets that the Compensation Committee establishes for the applicable fiscal year.
-With respect to these targets, the financial goals are based upon the Company's budget for the applicable fiscal year.
-For participants to earn any payout under the plan, the Company must achieve at least 95% of both budgeted revenue and Adjusted EBITDA.
-Assuming both of these thresholds are achieved, payouts are made based on the Company's achievement of a minimum of 95% of budgeted revenue and Adjusted EBITDA (resulting in a bonus of 50% of the target bonus) and a maximum of 105% of budgeted revenue and 107% of Adjusted EBITDA (resulting in a bonus of 150% of the target bonus).
-Performance between minimum and maximum levels results in prorated payments to plan participants using straight-line interpolation.
+With respect to these targets, the financial goals are based upon goals established for the applicable fiscal year.
+For participants to earn any payout under the plan, the Company must achieve at least 95% of both the revenue and Adjusted EBITDA goals.
+Assuming both of these thresholds are achieved, payouts are made based on the Company's achievement of a minimum of 95% of both the revenue goal and Adjusted EBITDA goal (resulting in a bonus of 50% of the target bonus) and a maximum of 105% of the revenue goal and 107% of the Adjusted EBITDA goal (resulting in a bonus of 150% of the target bonus).
+Performance between minimum and maximum levels results in prorated payments using straight-line interpolation.